MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetcircuitgettargetpin.md

 ## -description

-The **AcxTargetCircuitGetTargetPin** function, given a valid pin index value, will return an *ACXTARGETPIN* ACX Object that is associated with the specified circuit.
+The **AcxTargetCircuitGetTargetPin** function, given a valid pin index value, will return the associated *ACXTARGETPIN* object.

 ## -parameters

 ### -param TargetCircuit

-A pointer to a location of an existing ACXTARGETCIRCUIT Object.
+An ACXTARGETCIRCUIT handle.
 For more information about ACX objects, see [Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param PinIndex